deuslirio/UFGTeX-Presentation/README.md

 \end{frame}
 ```

-ATTENTION: When you use the commands *\setLayout* and *\setBGColor*, all later slides are affected.
+> **ATTENTION:** When you use the commands *\setLayout* and *\setBGColor*, all later slides are affected.
 Thus, if you want to return to a previous layout or color, you must reuse the commands before the next slide.

-## Table of colors
+## Template's colors

 | Color Name    | RGB         | Color Name  | RGB          |
 |---------------|-------------|-------------|--------------|